nickbrandt/GitLab/doc/development/documentation/styleguide.md

 ### Creation guidelines

-Due to accessibility and scanability requirements, tables should not have any blank cells or areas.
-If a cell does not have a useable value, consider using *N/A* (for 'not applicable') or *none*.
+Due to accessibility and scanability requirements, tables should not have any empty cells.
+If there is no otherwise meaningful value for a cell, consider entering *N/A* (for 'not applicable') or *none*.

 To help tables be easier to maintain, consider adding additional spaces to the